GMAT Exam Syllabus 2025

 On this page, we're covering:

-The GMAT Exam - Focus Edition is approximately 2 hours and 15 minutes.
-It comprises 3 sections: Quantitative Reasoning; Verbal Reasoning; and Data Insights.
-There are total 64 questions in this version.
+The GMAT exam takes approximately 2 hours and 15 minutes.
+It comprises 3 sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.
+This version has 64 questions.

 Category